The Church In Denton

 Services are normally held in the Parish Church of St Mary the Virgin on the first and third Sundays of the month and in the Chapel on the second and fourth Sundays.
 Everybody, of whatever religious persuasion, is most welcome.
 Following a long tradition, services in Denton, Alburgh and sometimes elsewhere in the benefice, are listed below.
 Further information is provided in the Benefice Newsletter.

-- 12th March, 8 am - Alburgh, All Saints', Holy Communion, Book of Common Prayer
+- 9th April, 8 am - Alburgh, All Saints', Palm Sunday, Holy Communion, Book of Common Prayer

 Flower and Cleaning Rotas